syncthing/docs/specs/bep-v1.rst

 The **name** field defines the file name from the global index for which this update is being sent.

-The **version** structure defines the version of the file for which this update is being sent.
+The **version** message defines the version of the file for which this update is being sent.

-The **block indexes** field is a list of positive integers, where each integer represents the index of the block in the FileInfo structure Blocks array that has become available for download.
+The **block indexes** field is a list of positive integers, where each integer represents the index of the block in the FileInfo message Blocks array that has become available for download.

-For example an integer with with value 3 represents that the data defined in the fourth BlockInfo structure of the FileInfo structure of that file is now available.
+For example an integer with with value 3 represents that the data defined in the fourth BlockInfo message of the FileInfo message of that file is now available.
 Please note that matching should be done on **name** AND **version**.
-Furthermore, each update received is incremental, for example the initial update structure might contain indexes 0, 1, 2, an update 5 seconds later might contain indexes 3, 4, 5 which should be appended to the original list, which implies that blocks 0-5 are currently available.
+Furthermore, each update received is incremental, for example the initial update message might contain indexes 0, 1, 2, an update 5 seconds later might contain indexes 3, 4, 5 which should be appended to the original list, which implies that blocks 0-5 are currently available.